 But what should you do?
 Call a sewer line repair expert in Dayton.

 A sewer line repair will most likely be easier (and cost less) than a burst pipe, so if you suspect trouble with your sewer line, especially if you think tree roots are making their way into the pipe, call Stevenson Service Experts immediately.

 Sewer line repair professionals at Stevenson Service Experts will use a sewer inspection camera to confirm whether or not the pipe has a tree root problem.
 Once the problem has been confirmed, our sewer line repair expert will review all of your options with you and help you decide the best way to proceed, whether that’s a trenchless sewer line replacement or just getting rid of the tree roots.

 Keep in mind, faster growing trees, such as ash, sweetgum, or tuliptree, may cause more issues because they grow more rapidly.
 Slower growing trees are a better choice, but they still need to be replaced every eight to ten years to avoid their roots from becoming an issue.
 Also, always plant trees far from your sewer lines, that way you can help stop damage and stop those pesky (and sometimes costly) sewer line repairs.
 If you’re not confident where your sewer lines are, ask Stevenson Service Experts to flag the path of the sewer pipes.

-So if you think your tree roots have invaded your sewer line or you have any plumbing issues at all, call Stevenson Service Experts Heating & Air Conditioning in Dayton and we are happy to come to your home and see if you need a sewer line repair or do a seasonal plumbing maintenance to make sure your pipes are good to go.
+So if you think your tree roots have invaded your sewer line or you have any plumbing issues at all, call Stevenson Service Experts in Dayton and we are happy to come to your home and see if you need a sewer line repair or do a seasonal plumbing maintenance to make sure your pipes are good to go.